What is cognitive automation and why does it matter?

 Cognitive automation vs traditional automation tools

 With light-speed jumps in ML/AI technologies every few months, it’s quite a challenge keeping up with the tongue-twisting terminologies itself aside from understanding the depth of technologies.
 To make matters worse, often these technologies are buried in larger software suites, even though all or nothing may not be the most practical answer for some businesses.

-Let’s break down how cognitive automation bridges the gaps where other approaches to automation, most notably robotic process automation (RPA) and integration tools (iPaaS) fall short.
+Let’s break down how cognitive automation bridges the gaps where other approaches to automation, most notably Robotic Process Automation (RPA) and integration tools (iPaaS) fall short.

 Traditional RPA is mainly limited to automating processes (which may or may not involve structured data) that need swift, repetitive actions without much contextual analysis or dealing with contingencies.
 In other words, the automation of business processes provided by them is mainly limited to finishing tasks within a rigid rule set.
 That's why some people refer to RPA as "click bots", although most applications nowadays go far beyond that.

-This is not to say that processes cannot be automated using RPA, quite the contrary: There is a variety of processes which are enhanced through it, some of the most prominent applications being found e.g. in data entry, automated help desk support, and approval routings.
+This is not to say that processes cannot be automated using RPA, quite the contrary: There is a variety of processes that are enhanced through it, some of the most prominent applications being found e.g. in data entry, automated help desk support, and approval routings.

-In contrast, cognitive automation or intelligent process automation (IPA) can accommodate both structured and unstructured data to automate more complex processes.
+In contrast, cognitive automation or Intelligent Process Automation (IPA) can accommodate both structured and unstructured data to automate more complex processes.